Skip to content

 Our Environmental Advisory Council (EAC) advises township officials to help inform decision-making regarding environmental issues.
 The EAC is involved in planning new conservation initiatives and community environmental education efforts.
 The EAC consists of up to 7 volunteer members appointed by the Board of Supervisors for 3-year terms.
 EAC members must be residents of Towamencin Township.
 Meetings are open to the public and held on the second Tuesday of each month at the Township building.

-Environment Advisory Council Members (3-year term)
+Environmental Advisory Council Members

 • Rory Kelley, Chairman - term expires 12/31/25